What equipment does my child need to play baseball?

 How are teams formed, when do they practice and how many games will be played?

-Children in Single A and Double A division are assigned to teams by members of the Executive Board.
+Children in Double A division are assigned to teams by members of the Executive Board.
 Children in Triple A and Majors are drafted by the head coaches prior to the season.

 The frequency of practices and which day(s) of the week are based on two factors; Coach and field availability.